 Increases in the carrying amount arising on revaluation of property, plant and equipment are credited to the revaluation surplus on property, plant and equipment account except for a reversal of deficit already charged to statement of profit or loss.
-A revaluation deficit is recognized in profit or loss, except for a deficit directly offsetting a previous surplus, in which case the deficit is taken to revaluation surplus on property, plant and equipment to the extent of the annual incremental depreciation based on the revalued carrying amount of the assets is transferred annually directly to accumulated profit net of related deferred tax.
-Any accumulated depreciation at the revalued amount of the assets.
+A revaluation deficit is recognized in profit or loss, except for a deficit directly offsetting a previous surplus, in which case the deficit is taken to revaluation surplus on property, plant and equipment.
+The revaluation surplus on property, plant and equipment to the extent of the annual incremental depreciation based on the revalued carrying amount of the assets is transferred annually directly to accumulated profit net of related deferred tax.
+Any accumulated depreciation at the revaluation date is eliminated against the gross carrying amount of the assets and the net amount is adjusted to the revalued amount of the assets.